Residential Lock Sets

 Lever Lock Door Handle

-The most common type of door handles is the Lever lock door handle, which is ideal for residential homes as well as commercial and public buildings.
+The most common type of door handle is the Lever lock door handle, which is ideal for residential homes as well as commercial and public buildings.
 This type of handle on a backplate allows a door to be easily opened and shut by pushing the handle.
 Doors featuring this type of handle have a latch that holds the door shut.
 The door handle only has a lever handle that operates this latch.
 By pushing down the handle, it rotates the spindle, moving the tubular latch mechanism inside the door, which allows it to be opened.
 This type of door handle is ideal for interior doors that are typically not locked.

 Right-Handed, Left-Handed, and Reversible Leversets: